Start winning & the 1st 3 races Everywhere are Free.

 Horse Racing Tips Australia

-where everyday of the year the best horse racing tips we can provide covering the 1st 3 races at every thoroughbred race meeting in Australia are available to you free.
+where everyday of the year the best horse racing tips we can provide covering the 1st 3 races run everywhere in Australia are available to you free.

-And then if you want to access all our ratings which cover every thoroughbred race run in Australia everyday of the year then you can become a premium member.
+And then if you want to access all our ratings which cover every single thoroughbred race run in Australia everyday of the year then you can become a premium member.

 So if you want proven horse racing tips for today or tomorrow you will find them here and don't forget the weekend as

 Saturday horse racing tips are a specialty and you will never read on this website that we say we are the "Absolute Best", but we do invite you to take the time to check our results and make your mind up for yourself and you can find out even more about us on the link below.

 You will see the

 Exacta mentioned a lot on this site but it is for a reason

 as the win rate for boxed exacta's on the site averages between 30% and 50% of all races run each day.
 And if you can get the Exacta logic will tell you that if you have the field for 3rd you then have the Trifecta and if you have the field for 4th you then have the First 4.
 Dependent on field sizes and thanks to the flexi dividend if you tie the race up right you can get as much as 33% of the dividend for as little as $10 so if you would like to discover some more helpful betting strategies & advice simply read our

 ratings how-to guide